nicholasgriffintn/NGWebsiteNuxt/articles/simple-static-site-hosting-with-aws.md

 We are using Github, once you select  that you have to connect you account and then select both the repo that you want to use and the branch, like what I've selected in the above image.

-You should also use the recommended detection optioon of Github webhooks.
+You should also use the recommended detection option of Github webhooks.

 Once that's done you can move onto the next step, which should be the build stage, we're not using this stage so we'll skip this and move onto the next stage.